 The categorization of people into proactive and reactive types stems from the field of psychology, particularly the study of locus of control.
 Locus of control refers to the extent to which individuals believe they have control over the events that affect them.
 People with an internal locus of control believe that their actions directly influence their outcomes, while those with an external locus of control believe that external forces, such as luck, fate, or other people, are primarily responsible.

 The distinction between proactive and reactive behaviors can also be linked to the concept of growth mindset versus fixed mindset, popularized by psychologist Carol Dweck.
-Individuals with a growth mindset believe that their abilities and intelligence can be developed through dedication and hard work.
+Which means individuals with a growth mindset believe that their abilities and intelligence can be developed through dedication and hard work.
 They embrace challenges, persist through setbacks, and see failure as an opportunity to learn and grow.
 This mindset aligns strongly with proactive behavior, as individuals believe they have the power to improve their circumstances.

-Ultimately, the distinction between proactive and reactive people boils down to their fundamental beliefs about control and agency.
+The bottom line: the distinction between proactive and reactive people boils down to their fundamental beliefs about control and agency.
 Proactive individuals believe they are the authors of their own lives, while reactive individuals feel more like characters in someone else's story.

 Trends and Latest Developments